sjmcculloch/smblogv2/content/posts/2021-09-14-integrating-peloton-api-gatsby-js/index.md

 ## Gatsby Integration

 Gatsby is a wonderful framework for integration due to GraphQL.
-This allows you to integrate many different data sources into the graph and have one query language for access.
+This allows integration from many different data sources into a single graph with one query language for access.

-### Gatsby sourceNodes
+### Gatsby Source Nodes

-Integration to the Peloton API can be configured in gatsby-node.js.
-The **sourceNodes** extension point allows a hook to source additional nodes into the graph.
-Perfect for an API.
+Integration to the Peloton API can be configured in **gatsby-node.js**.
+The **sourceNodes** extension point allows a hook to source additional nodes into the graph -- perfect for an API.

 ```javascript
 exports.sourceNodes = async ({